-- Train and partner with the local health department to provide mental and behavioral health first aid and trauma/resiliency training to school staff, students and the general public. - Partner with the newly established Recovery Oriented Systems of Care teams in the tri-county area.
+- Train and partner with the local health department to provide mental and behavioral health first aid and trauma/resiliency training to school staff, students and the general public. - Partner with the newly established Recovery-Oriented Systems of Care teams.

 Improve access to care